How

 guys that has made owning a Chang Jiang 750 part

-of the Beijing experience.
+of the my Beijing experience.

 My